MaximeMRF/v7-docs/content/start/folder_structure.md

 ## `bin/`

 The `bin` directory contains the entry point files used to start your AdonisJS application in different environments.

+- The `console.ts` file uses the Ace commandline framework to execute CLI commands.
+- The `server.ts` file starts the application in the web environment to listen for HTTP requests.
+- The `test.ts` file is used to boot the application for the testing environment.

+You usually won't need to modify these files unless you want to customize how the app boots in a specific context.

 ```sh
 ├── bin